 - What is it?
 A smart speaker powered by Microsoft’s digital assistant Cortana, made by Harman Kardon

 - What will it cost?
 Currently unclear, but we are expecting a premium price tag

 Invoke release date

-According to a now removed page on the official Harman Kardon website found by Slash Gear, the Invoke is: “Coming Fall 2017” although what this means for when you’ll actually be able to have one in your home is currently unclear.
+According to the official Harman Kardon website, the Invoke is: “Coming Fall 2017” although when you're going to actually be able to have one in your house is currently unclear.

-We were originally hoping to see a Cortana powered speaker at tech conference CES 2017, and while we didn’t, we did see Cortana integration for both BMW and Nissan cars, so possibly Microsoft’s strategy is to put Cortana into other manufacturer’s devices rather than actually produce one of its own, for now at least.
+We were originally hoping to see a Cortana powered speaker at tech conference CES 2017, and while we didn’t, we did see Cortana integration for both BMW and Nissan cars.
+Adding further credence to the idea that Microsoft is leaving the development of its Cortana speakers is the announcement and HP is working on its own speaker.

 I was told that Microsoft will show off and detail Cortana on speakers (and possibly the Harman Kardon Invoke) at Build 2017 next month.April 26, 2017